NOUIY/aws-cdk-guide/v2/ref-cli-cmd-notices.md

 # cdk notices<a name="ref-cli-cmd-notices"></a>

-Display notices for your CDK application\.
+Display notices for your CDK application.

-Notices can include important messages regarding security vulnerabilities, regressions, and usage of unsupported versions\.
+Notices can include important messages regarding security vulnerabilities, regressions, and usage of unsupported versions.

-This command displays relevant notices, regardless of whether they have been acknowledged or not\.
-Relevant notices may also appear after every command by default\.
+This command displays relevant notices, regardless of whether they have been acknowledged or not.
+Relevant notices may also appear after every command by default.

 You can suppress notices in the following ways:
-+ Through command options\.
++ Through command options.
 The following is an example:

   ```
   $ cdk deploy --no-notices